 - Internship with Jennifer Stoll-Hadayia, Director, Public Health Services.
 Contact her directly to apply: email@example.com

 - Health Advocate Student Intern (HASI) Program, under the supervision of Felicia Latson, Director, Programs, Social Determinants of Health, Behavioral Health.
-Application deadline: December 6, 2018.
-Apply here.
+Application deadline for Spring internships: November 25, 2019.
 For more information, contact Felicia Latson, firstname.lastname@example.org

 All students, whether engaged in a practicum or not, will attend a two-hour weekly group meeting with the practicum instructor of record during the Fall and Spring semesters.